KabiCare Patient Support Program forParenteral Nutrition

 Hypersensitivity Reactions: Monitor for signs or symptoms.
 Discontinue infusion if reaction occurs.

-Risk of Infections, Fat Overload Syndrome, Refeeding Syndrome, and Hypertriglyceridemia: Monitor for signs and symptoms; monitor laboratory parameters.
+Infections, Fat Overload Syndrome, Refeeding Syndrome, and Hypertriglyceridemia: Monitor for signs and symptoms; monitor laboratory parameters.

 Aluminum Toxicity: Increased risk in patients with renal impairment, including preterm infants.